Top of page

 Background

-Jennifer holds a PhD in Musicology with a focus on music and visual culture in early modern Europe, specifically the cultural politics and performativity of renaissance festivals.
-She is interested in collaborative research that crosses disciplinary boundaries, from cultural musicology to new media and entrepreneurship.
-She has led a team of researchers and artists in practice-led research as the Founder of Metamorphosis Project: Art as Research, Research as Art, which promoted multi-sectoral collaboration across academia, industry and the arts in Ireland (2015-16).
-Metamorphosis won the inaugural Irish Research Council New Foundations Award in 2016.
+Jennifer leads the international strategy at WAAPA, building partnerships and projects that foster the internationalisation of curriculum, cross-border collaboration and exchange, and a multicultural student body.
+She holds a PhD in Musicology with a focus on music and visual culture in early modern Europe, specifically the cultural politics and performativity of renaissance Italian festivals.
+She is interested in collaborative research that crosses disciplinary boundaries, from cultural musicology (the socio-cultural context of music making) to exploring the liminality and intersectionality of art, research and social innovation.
+She is the Founder and Creative Director of The Metamorphosis Project: Art as Research, Research as Art, which seeks to deconstruct research silos and explore the impact of interdisciplinary and multisectoral collaboration across academia, industry and the arts, and she is the Editor-in-Chief of The Metamorphosis Project Journal (TMPJ), which launched in November 2024.

 Awards and recognition